lingmingyb/ovs/README.md

-This a WIKI focus on the internal implementation of Open vSwitch.
+This is a WIKI focus on the internal implementation of Open vSwitch.
 Please refer to the documents in WIKI.
 ===